-He has been appointed visiting Professor in the IMT School for Advanced Studies Lucca (October 2013), visiting Full Professor in the Laboratoire de Modélisation et Simulation Multi Echelle of the Université Paris EST (May 2014), visiting scholar in the University of Trento (October 2015, April 2016 and June 2017).
+He has been appointed visiting Professor in the IMT School for Advanced Studies Lucca (October 2013), visiting Full Professor in the Laboratoire de Modélisation et Simulation Multi Echelle of the Université Paris EST (May 2014), visiting scholar in the University of Trento (October 2015, April 2016 and June 2017), adjunct professor at the University of Trento (A.Y.
+2016-2017) and at the University of Pisa (A.Y.
+2016-2017 and 2017-2018).

 He has been recipient of the Young Scientist Award by the European Structural Integrity Society in 2010.
 Since March 2013 he is a nominated Member of the Young Academy of Europe.

-He is member of the Task 13 Committee on Performance and Reliability of Photovoltaic Systems of the International Energy Agency, Photovoltaic Power Systems Programme (IEA-PVPS) since October 2014.
+He has been member of the Task 13 Committee on Performance and Reliability of Photovoltaic Systems of the International Energy Agency, Photovoltaic Power Systems Programme (IEA-PVPS) October 2014-December 2017.

 At IMT Lucca he is the director of the research unit Multi-scale Analysis of Materials (MUSAM) and of the experimental laboratory MUSAM-Lab.
-His research interests span various areas of continuum mechanics, with special focus on computational methods for nonlinear partial differential equations, interface mechanical problems, contact mechanics, fracture mechanics, material models for renewable energy applications, multi-physics simulations.
+His research interests span various areas of continuum mechanics, with special focus on computational methods for nonlinear partial differential equations, interface mechanical problems, contact mechanics, fracture mechanics, material models for renewable energy applications, coupled problem in physics and engineering, durability and ageing of polymers.

 Honours and awards

-March 2014 – Nominated Member of the Young Academy of Europe.
+March 2014 – Nominated Member of the Young Academy of Europe, affiliated to Academia Europaea.

 March 2012 – Scholarship ABMEC (Brazilian Association for Computational Methods in Engineering) for the participation in the 10th World Congress of Computational Mechanics, July 8-13, 2012, San Paolo, Brasil.